+Ever since I was a boy, I looked to ways to improve myself.
+Not just for my own personal achievement, but also for the betterment of my community.
 I believe that if you bring enough good people together who understand the value of the open and fearless exchange of ideas, you can solve every problem on the planet: from the abject poverty of our poorest people to the incredible waste found in world governments and business.
 Each problem has a solution, but it starts with a willingness to open our mind to new thoughts before we can open our hearts to new ways of thinking.

-You’ll note from each article, I have listed the collaborators with whom I had great pleasure to work with and to whom I remain wholly indebted.
+The thoughts generated by these experiences produce important images in my mind upon which I rely for my current work.
+You’ll note from each article below, I have listed the collaborators with whom I had great pleasure to work with and to whom I remain wholly indebted.

 There are many discussions concerning what makes good leadership.
 Some define leadership as a social process that uses influence to raise up ideas and accomplish goals.
 Many leadership training methods focus on effective listening and organization.
 Since my work deals primarily in quality management, leadership has a slightly different purpose.

 We’ve long since learned not to decide for ourselves the requirements of a product or service then expect eager customers to flock around us.
 Instead of foisting the ‘build-it-they-will-come’ model onto our customers (and our investors), effective organizations talk to their customers, discovers their needs and wants, then work to satisfy.

 What does it take to be a successful entrepreneur?
 Before you eye the careers of wealthy executives, consider the fact that not all successful executives are successful entrepreneurs.
 The best executives keep focused on their primary purpose of growing a successful enterprise: keep customers and shareholders happy, optimize profits, and keep things running smoothly as possible.